 What happens when the transaction rate limit is exceeded?

-You are not charged an extra fee for exceeding your plan's rate limit.
-When the rate limit is exceeded, general chart metrics and detailed transaction traces are not visible.
+You are not charged an extra fee for exceeding your plan’s rate limit.
+When the rate limit is exceeded, general metrics are still available but transaction traces and detailed charts are not visible.
 The rate limit resets in the next 24-hour period.